jonlpersson/ed-latimore/site/_posts/2021-11-04-how-to-live-for-yourself.md

 Or simply not knowing who they truly are because they were afraid of letting everyone else down.

-The reality is, you're going to die someday.
+The reality is, you’re going to die someday.
 And someday you’ll face the same deathbed question: Do you have any regrets?

 Don’t let the answer be I wish I’d had the courage to live for myself.